 6. Check your house, driveway, and garage for objects that could fall down and destroy your car.
 These

 include chimneys, unreinforced walls, tall items, power poles/lines;etc.

 7. Keep some water on hand for drinking.
 A few gallons for each person will keep you alive a couple of

 days before the State/Feds can get bottled water in.

 8. Keep a radio on hand and flashlights in each room.

-would be tools, freeze dried meals, water bottles, cutlery, enough food for your pets for a few days, toilet
+would be tools, freeze dried meals, water bottles, cutlery, matches, enough food for your pets for a few days, toilet

 driver, hammer, money and anything else you would need for the first 48-72 hours.
 Some people even buy

 generators and store them in the garage for emergencies.
 They can keep their refrigerators, tools, and lights

 running if power is out for a week or more.